kopetann/ai_tg_bot/README.md

 # AI Telegram bot with power of ChatGPT

-That project was written to organize communication between ChatGPT and Telegram users There is much stuff to do, so i will be glad if you want to fork my project and update it!
+This project was written to organize communication between ChatGPT and Telegram users.
+There is still a lot of work to be done, so I would be glad if you want to fork my project and update it!

+#### Stack

+- Node(18x)
+- Typescript
+- GRPC
+- Postgres
+- Redis
+- TypeORM
+- Telegraf

 ____

 ## Requirements and prerequisites

 - Docker with compose plugin
 - Correctly configured .env file
 - Almost any unix system (tested on ubuntu)

 ____

 1. Run this:
    ``` bash
        cp .env.example .env